Ella-Hoeppner/Quoot/README.md

         @<are scary!>
         ```
           * here the last expression would parse to `(quote (alligators are scary!))`, and this would evaluate to `(alligators are scary!)`. `@` simply acts as a quote operator within which alligator brackets can be used
-      * maybe could allow delimiters to be directly declared inside `#syntax` for brevity, and potentially have `#syntax` forms just result in their first argument (the name of the symbol being tagged) when processed by the reader so they can be inlined into `#syntax` forms
+      * maybe could allow delimiters to be directly declared inside `#syntax` for brevity, and potentially have `#syntax` forms just result in their first argument (the name of the symbol being tagged) when processed by the reader so they can be inlined into other forms
         * in that case the first example above could be rewritten as:

           ```